-This is something I hear across all levels of Magneti – how you behave as an organization is more and more becoming.
+This is something I hear across all levels of Magneti – how you behave as an organization is more and more important.
 In this by-gone era of Mad Men advertising tactics, you can’t hide behind a logo, an ad or a flashy corporate lobby.
-Modern companies now have to interact in an online space, and be more open, vulnerable and transparent about their goals.
+Modern companies now have to interact in an online space and be more open, vulnerable and transparent about their goals.

 This is why Jon is right – focusing on your experiential brand before your visual brand is the right way of producing something cohesive.

 So instead of fretting over typefaces and clever negative space logo executions, ask yourself this one question: “Why do I get out of bed every morning and go to work?”